-You have a driver’s license, and you can vote, but there is one freedom that’s not guaranteed to you in the US – booking a hotel at the age of 18.
+You have a driver’s license and you can vote, but there is one freedom that’s not guaranteed to you in the US – booking a hotel at the age of 18.

-In fact, where I live in Las Vegas, the big casino hotels don’t even allow people under the age of 21 to walk around a casino floor unaccompanied, let alone book a room.
-Side note: We even have curfews of 9 pm for 18-year-olds and younger on the weekends, just in case you thought Vegas was a lawless party zone.
+Where I live in Las Vegas, the big casino hotels don’t even allow people under the age of 21 to walk around a casino floor unaccompanied, let alone book a room.
+My city, and other so-called “party cities,” are typically tougher to book for those under 21 years old.
+Other US cities may allow 18-year-olds to book a hotel room.

 For hotels in the US, making rules about age requirements is a sticky topic, and here’s why: Hotels have been bound by the same creed for centuries.
 The general idea is that innkeepers are required to receive anyone who wants to stay.
 In other words, a hotel may not select its guests.

 For the United States, the Civil Rights Act of 1964 codified this, prohibiting places of public accommodation from discriminating against any person on the grounds of race, color, religion, or national origin.
-In theory, a hotel is even required to receive minors, since they’re as entitled to the protection of a hotel as anyone else.
+In theory, a hotel is even required to receive minors since they’re as entitled to the protection of a hotel as anyone else.

 Speaking of the fine print, those terms and conditions are a legally binding contract – and contracts signed by minors aren’t enforceable.
 The “legal age of majority” is the age at which you’re considered an adult, meaning that you assume all legal responsibilities.
 In the US, that’s 18 years.